Generic Reed-Solomon Codes Achieve List-decoding Capacity: Equivalence of and Equivalence of GZP(ell) and MDS(ell)

 \end{definition}

 Note that Theorem~\ref{thm:main-dim} characterizes which sets have the null intersection property: they are those for which the RHS of (\ref{eq:gen-dim}) is equal to $0$.
-Notably, \cite{bgm2021mds} also shows that the $\MDS(\ell)$ condition is equivalent to attaining null intersection for any family of $\ell$ sets with the null intersection property: \begin{lemma}[Lemma 3.1~\cite{bgm2021mds}] Let $C$ be a $(n,k)$-code with generator matrix $G$.
-Let $\ell \ge 1$.
-The following are equivalent. \begin{enumerate} \item[(a)] $C$ is $\MDS(\ell)$. \item[(b)] $C$ is $\MDS$ and for all $A_1, \hdots, A_\ell \subseteq [n]$ of size at most $k$ and $|A_1| + \cdots + |A_\ell| = (\ell-1)k$, we have that
+Notably, \cite{bgm2021mds} also shows that the $\MDS(\ell)$ condition is equivalent to attaining null intersection for any family of $\ell$ sets with the null intersection property: \begin{lemma}[Lemma 3.1~\cite{bgm2021mds}] Let $C$ be a $[n,k]$-code with generator matrix $G$.
+Let $\ell \ge 2$.
+The following are equivalent. \begin{enumerate} \item[(a)] $C$ is $\MDS(\ell)$. \item[(b)] $C$ is $\MDS$ and for all $A_1, \hdots, A_\ell \subseteq [n]$ of size at most $k$ and $|A_1| + \cdots + |A_\ell| = (\ell-1)k$, we have that if and only if it holds generically. \end{enumerate} \end{lemma}